npm/cli/docs/content/commands/npm-pkg.md

-When using `npm pkg get` to retrieve info from your configured workspaces, the returned result will be in a json format in which top level keys are the names of each workspace, the values of these keys will be the result values returned from each of the configured workspaces, e.g:
+When using `npm pkg get` to retrieve info from your configured workspaces, the returned result will be in a json format in which top level keys are the names of each workspace, the values of these keys will be the result values returned from each of the configured workspaces, e.g.:

 ```
 npm pkg get name version --ws